2025–26 Grand Canyon Antelopes men's basketball team

-The 2025–26 Grand Canyon Antelopes men's basketball team represents Grand Canyon University during the 2025–26 NCAA Division I men's basketball season.
-The Antelopes, led by sixth-year head coach Bryce Drew, play their home games at Global Credit Union Arena in Phoenix, Arizona as a member of the Mountain West Conference (MW).
-This season marks Grand Canyon's first season as MW members after having previously spent the past twelve seasons as members of the Western Athletic Conference following their move from NCAA Division II to NCAA Division I in 2013.
+The 2025–26 Grand Canyon Antelopes men's basketball team represented Grand Canyon University during the 2025–26 NCAA Division I men's basketball season.
+The Antelopes, led by sixth-year head coach Bryce Drew, played their home games at Global Credit Union Arena in Phoenix, Arizona as a member of the Mountain West Conference (MW).

+This season marks Grand Canyon's first season as MW members after having spent 12 seasons as members of the Western Athletic Conference following their move from NCAA Division II to NCAA Division I in 2013.
 This move had previously been scheduled to occur on July 1, 2026, but the Mountain West Conference extended the Antelopes an offer for an immediate transition, which they accepted.

+This for first time since 2022 that Grand Canyon failed to qualify for the NCAA Tournament as they were defeated by Nevada in the quarterfinals of Mountain West Conference Tournament.

 Previous season

-The Antelopes finished the 2024-25 season 26–7, 13–3 in WAC play to finish second in conference play.
-As the 2-seed in the WAC Tournament they would defeat 7-seed UT Arlington in the Quarterfinals and 3-seed California Baptist in the Semifinals to advance to the Championship against top-seeded Utah Valley.
-They defeated the Wolverines 89–82 to win their third consecutive WAC Tournament championship and earn the conference's autobid to the NCAA Tournament.
-The Antelopes were placed as the 13-seed in the West, but lost to 4th-seeded Maryland in the First Round to end their season.
+The Antelopes finished the 2024–25 season 26–7, 13–3 in WAC play to finish in second place.
+In the WAC tournament they defeated UT Arlington and California Baptist to advance to the championship.
+There they defeated Utah Valley to win their third consecutive WAC Tournament championship.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 13 in the West region.
+There they lost to Maryland.